-Hinds Hospice (the "Organization") is a California not-for-profit corporation formed in June 1985 for the purpose of providing care and comfort to the terminally ill and their families.
+Hinds Hospice is a California not-for-profit corporation formed in June 1985 for the purpose of providing care and comfort to the terminally ill and their families.

 The Organization presently operates an in-patient hospice facility in Fresno and provides services to hospice certified patients on an out-patient basis in Fresno, Madera and Merced counties.
 The Organization also currently operates three thrift stores located in Chowchilla, Clovis and Madera.
-The thrift stores receive merchandise donations from the community and are staffed by paid managers and volunteers.
-All proceeds from the thrift stores are used to support the Organization's hospice services.